Managing Vault Secrets

 Automatic Secret Generation and Rotation

-The automatic secret generation feature enables you to templatize the secret during generation.
+The automatic secret generation feature supports the use of templates for secret generation.
 With automatic secret rotation, you can set secret interval from 1 to 12 months.
-The feature integrates with Autonomous Database and Function services, allowing you to update a secret used in Autonomous database or function code.
-In OCI functions, the automatic rotation of secrets enables you to easily rotate a credential and execute code as part of the rotation process.
+The feature integrates with Autonomous Database and Function services, letting you update a secret used in Autonomous Database or Functions code.
+In OCI Functions, the automatic rotation of secrets lets you easily rotate a credential and run code as part of the rotation process.
 The automation secret rotation feature is also available for manually created secrets.

 Benefits of using automatic secret rotation